kchinzei/kch-rgbw-lib/README.md

 ## System Requirements

-- Node 11.15 or newer (perhaps older one with ES2015, but not tested)
+- Node 10.20.0 or newer except 11.x.
+- Unix systems with C++-17 compiler.

+These are limitation of [linear-program-solver](https://www.npmjs.com/package/linear-program-solver).

 ## Installation